amartincolby/Rust-Quick-Guide/README.md

     // Slices are created by providing bounds with indices. let slice_of_three = &array_of_five[1..4];

-    // Slicing the entire array can be done by omitting the values let slice_of_five = &array_of_five[..];
+    // Slicing the entire array can be done by omitting the values. let slice_of_five = &array_of_five[..];

     /* Slices are more generic in Rust than other languages, and as such they